docarray/docarray/docs/advanced/document-store/benchmark.md

 We use `Recall@K` value as an indicator of the search quality.
 The in-memory and SQLite store **do not implement** approximate nearest neighbor search but use exhaustive search instead.
 Hence, they give the maximum `Recall@K` but are the slowest.

-The experiments were conducted on a 4.5 Ghz AMD Ryzen Threadripper 3960X 24-Core Processor with Python 3.8.5 and DocArray 0.12.8.
+The experiments were conducted on a AWS EC2 t2.2xlarge instance (Intel Xeon CPU E5-2676 v3 @ 2.40GHz) with Python 3.10.6 and DocArray 0.18.2.

-Besides, as Weaviate, Qdrant and ElasticSearch follow a client/server pattern, we set up them with their official docker images in a **single node** configuration, with 40 GB of RAM allocated.
+Besides, as Weaviate, Qdrant, ElasticSearch and Redis follow a client/server pattern, we set up them with their official docker images in a **single node** configuration, with 32 GB of RAM allocated.
 That is, only 1 replica and shard are operated during the benchmarking.
 We did not opt for a cluster setup because our benchmarks mainly aim to assess the capabilities of a single instance of the server.

 Results might include overhead coming from DocArray side which applies equally for all backends, unless a specific backend provides a more efficient implementation.

 ### Settings of the nearest neighbour search

-As most of these document stores use their own implementation of HNSW (an approximate nearest neighbor search algorithm) but with different parameters, we conducted two sets of experiment for the "Find By Vector" task:
+As most of these document stores use their own implementation of HNSW (an approximate nearest neighbor search algorithm) but with different parameters:
-1. Set up HNSW with the same set of parameters;
-2. Set up HNSW with the default parameters specified by each vendor;

-For the first experiment, the following HNSW parameters were fixed for all Document Stores that support ANN:
-* **`ef=100` at construction**: `ef` at construction controls the index time/index accuracy.
-Bigger `ef` construction leads to longer construction, but better index quality.
+1. ef_construct - The HNSW build parameter that controls the index time/index accuracy.
+Bigger `ef_construct` leads to longer construction, but better index quality.
+2. max_connections - The number of bi-directional links created for every new element during construction.
+Higher `max_connections` work better on datasets with high intrinsic dimensionality and/or high recall, while low `max_connections` work better for datasets with low intrinsic dimensionality and/or low recall.
-* **`ef=100` at search**: the size of the dynamic list for the nearest neighbors.
+3. ef - The size of the dynamic list for the nearest neighbors.
 Higher `ef` at search leads to more accurate but slower search.
-* **`m=16`**: max connections, the number of bi-directional links created for every new element during construction.
-Reasonable range for `m` is 2-100.
-Higher `m` work better on datasets with high intrinsic dimensionality and/or high recall, while low `m` work better for datasets with low intrinsic dimensionality and/or low recall.

-Finally, the full benchmark script is [available here](https://github.com/jina-ai/docarray/blob/main/scripts/benchmarking.py).
+Finally, the full benchmark script is [available here](https://github.com/jina-ai/docarray/blob/main/scripts/benchmarking_sift1m.py).

 ### Rationale on the experiment design